novix-sa/Pyplan/docs/User Guide/Introduction.md

 ### File Manager
 Users have their own workspace and can also access a Public workspace.
 The File Manager provides assistance for working with files related to your applications.
 ### Model
 Pyplan organizes Python code in nodes that are represented as a workflow (influence diagram).
-In this section it is explained all the tools and features created for helping creating calculation and data manipulation logic.
+In this section it is explained all the tools and features created for helping to build apps calculation and data manipulation logic.
 ### Visualization
 Calculation steps are contained in nodes that end with a result.
 These nodes can be evaluated and its result displayed as table, graph or map.
 All native Pyplan visualization alternatives and parameters configuration are described in this section.